abrookins/reliable_service_calls_with_python/README.md

 ## Method of inquiry

 This document will proceed through a series of simulations, starting with the total failure of an upstream service.
-Each simulation will give us a chance to see Python code examples related to the pattern, and to see how the pattern behaves under specific failure conditions.
+These simulations will show how the stability patterns behave under specific failure conditions, while also providing chances to examine Python code examples.

 With those introductions out of the way, let's start simulating!

 ## Simulation 1: total failure of an upstream service with graceful degradation (recommendations)